32 Weeks Pregnant: Symptoms, Ultrasound, & Body Changes

 You will experience a range of body changes during pregnancy at 32 weeks.
 But not to worry, as these can be controlled to an extent:

-• Leaking breasts: Your breasts may start leaking and this is just a sign that they are preparing for nursing once your baby is out.
-Colostrum is going to seep out of your nipples quite frequently, so take care to wear padded water-absorbent bras if you have to go out.
+- Leaking breasts: Your breasts may start leaking, and this is just a sign that they are preparing to be nursed once your baby is out.
+Colostrum is going to seep out of your nipples quite frequently, so take care to wear padded water-absorbent bras if you have to go out (4).

-You may feel faint due to several reasons, especially not having enough blood sugar.
+You may faint or feel dizzy for several reasons, especially not having enough blood sugar.
 Keep a sugary snack ready at all times.

-Rectal varicose veins might occur due to constipation and they are rather painful and sensitive.
-Try to soothe them with ice packs, but stubborn ones need medical intervention.
+Rectal varicose veins might occur due to constipation, and they are rather painful and sensitive.
+Try to soothe them with ice packs or witch hazel pads, but stubborn ones need medical intervention (7).

 With your rapidly growing foetus squeezing your organs to the side, your bowels are not faring any better.
 The pressure exerted on them might make your daily motions infrequent and more difficult.